Balanced Truncation Model Reduction

 measures state contributions by Hankel singular values (see

-compute a reduced-order model by balanced truncation:
+reduced-order model by balanced truncation:

 For more general information about model reduction, see Model Reduction Basics.